 Elementary retraction avoids these issues and aims to recover these materials by heating them to fairly high temperatures in a reactor, exceeding their melting points, up to 1450 °C. This causes plastics to be incinerated and the metals to melt or vaporize (e.g. zinc and cadmium, both commonly found in batteries, have boiling points of 907 °C and 767 °C respectively).
 By doing this we form three layers.

-At these temperatures organic contaminants (including toxic substances like PFOS) fall apart into their constituent elements, which are then oxidized.
+At these temperatures organic contaminants (including toxic substances like PFOS, of which you can learn about in the video below) fall apart into their constituent elements, which are then oxidized.
 This process produces various gases like CO, CO2 and NOx.
 Plastic containing bromine-based fire retardants result in the production of Br2.
 Therefore, we make use of a gas washing installation.
 We, for instance, remove CO by using catalytic converters, with the CO2 being cleaned by using an amine-installation.